lets-learn-it/go-learning/20-design-patterns/00-solid-principles/README.md

 ## Open-Closed Principle

->software entities like class, modules, functions etc., should be able to extend a class behaviour without modifyinh it.
+>software entities like class, modules, functions etc., should be able to extend a class behaviour without modifying it.
 Separates existing code from modified code to provide better stability, maintainability and minimizes changes in code.

 ## Liskov Substitution Principle

->Objects od a superclass should be replaceable with objects of its subclasses without breaking the application.
+>Objects ond a superclass should be replaceable with objects of its subclasses without breaking the application.

 ## Interface Segregation Principle